practicingruby/practicing-ruby-paid/posts/v7/008-language-learning.md

 Summarize what was studied / learned during this time period.

+Maybe create a bulleted list of "What I already know about erlang" based on Ch 1-6 and my prior knowledge.

+* structures: Atoms, Integers, Floats, Tuples, Lists, Records, Strings(`*`)
+* constructs: Modules, annotations, functions.
+* workflow: shell, compilation
+* pattern matching, list comprehensions, guards, recursive coding, single assignment
+* Using io:format to print out output
+* Basic error handling
+* Standard library features like `erlang:*` and `lists:*`

+(Probably more)

+Consider showing fizzbuzz example for this.

 Day 1: January 6 (Monday)
 -------------------------------------------

 ### Finding the smallest element of a list

+Good refresheer on pattern matching and recursive coding style (from Journal)

 Original solution: